Vaccination Schedule for Babies: What Every Parent Should Know

 Vaccination Schedule

-Vaccines are medical breakthroughs that have eradicated or controlled many life-threatening diseases.
-They work by stimulating the immune system to recognize and combat pathogens.
+Vaccines are medicines that have wiped out or largely controlled many diseases that kill.
+They function by teaching the immune system how to identify and fight pathogens.
 Vaccinations:

-• Protect your baby from diseases such as measles, polio, and whooping cough.
+Keep your baby safe from diseases like measles, polio, and whooping cough.

-The Centers for Disease Control and Prevention (CDC) provides a recommended immunization schedule for children in the United States.
-Below is an overview of the vaccines your baby needs from birth to 18 months:
+The Centers for Disease Control and Prevention (CDC) has a suggested vaccination schedule for kids in the United States.
+Here’s a rundown of the vaccines your baby needs from 0 to 18 months:

 Birth

-• Hepatitis B (HepB): The first dose of the HepB vaccine is given within 24 hours of birth.
-This vaccine protects against hepatitis B, a serious liver infection.
+Hepatitis B (HepB): The first dose of the HepB vaccine is administered within 24 hours of birth.
+This vaccine protects against hepatitis B, a severe liver infection.

 1-2 Months

-• Hepatitis B (HepB): Second dose, if not already given at 1 month.
+Hepatitis B (HepB): 2nd dose if not administered at 1 mo.

-• Rotavirus (RV): First dose; protects against severe diarrhea caused by rotavirus.
+Rotavirus (RV) — First dose; protects against severe diarrhea from rotavirus.

-• Diphtheria, Tetanus, and Acellular Pertussis (DTaP): First dose; protects against diphtheria, tetanus, and whooping cough.
+Diphtheria, Tetanus, and Acellular Pertussis (DTaP): First dose; its shows protection against diphtheria, tetanus, and whooping cough.

-• Haemophilus Influenzae Type B (Hib): First dose; protects against bacterial infections that can cause meningitis.
+Haemophilus Influenzae Type B (Hib): 1st dose, protects against bacterial infections that may lead to meningitis;

 4 Months